 From Wellington you can cross over to the southern island, where you will find just as many exceptional attractions, like the mountains and glaciers of the most southern regions.
-Yes, New Zealand, or Oarteoroa, as it is called by the native Maoris, the "Land of the Long White Cloud", is surely a country that must be high on the list of tourists seeking a memorable experience.
+Yes, New Zealand, or Aotearoa, as it is called by Maori, the "Land of the Long White Cloud", is surely a country that must be high on the list of tourists seeking a memorable experience.

 - Johann BEUKES